mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/miro-connector.md

 **Invalid Credentials detected.
 Check the credential info and check the permission scopes of the Miro App.**

 This is a common credential error.
 Go back to the Miro App and verify that the scopes in the permission tab are correctly configured.

+## Next steps

+After you publish your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
+For more information, see [Manage your connector](manage-connector.md).

+For help and support, see [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support).